SpringRoll/Bellhop/README.md

   console.log(message); // (object) the content of the message.
 }
 ```
+*Note: the names must be identical, but you are able to omit any or all if they're not required.

 ### `target`
 Property for retrieving the iframe element through which this `Bellhop` instance is communicating: